Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/README.md

 ```

 #### 3. GetResponse Payload
-The payload of the GetResponse message contains responses to GetResponse, GetBulk, or SetResponse messages.
+The payload of the GetResponse message contains responses to GetRequest or SetRequest messages.
 Each OID included in the original message is "bound" to a response value in this message.
 Again, as we've seen before, these messages are variable length due to their ability to contain responses for each OID in the original request and must start with the number of OIDs and their responses included in this message (up to 255).

 ```
 ┌────────────────┬────────────┬────────────┬     ┬────────────┐